op7ic/unix_collector/README.md

 * Copy system logs (i.e /var/log or /var/adm/) into output directory.
 * Copy /dev/shm into output directory.
 * Gather information about containers.
 * Where copy or hashing operation happens, files over 500MB will be skipped.
-This default behaviour can be modified inside the script by changing RSYNC_MAX_FILESIZE, TAR_MAX_FILESIZE and HASH_MAX_FILESIZE global variables.
+This default behavior can be modified inside the script by changing RSYNC_MAX_FILESIZE, TAR_MAX_FILESIZE and HASH_MAX_FILESIZE global variables.
 * TAR entire output directory and use hostname as file name with current date.

 # Requirements